Sampling of the Wiener Process for Remote Estimation over a Channel with Random Delay: Introduction

 \section{Introduction}

-In many networked control and monitoring systems (e.g., airplane/vehicular control, smart grid, stock trading, robotics, etc.), timely updates of the system state are critical for making decisions.
-Recently, the \emph{age of information}, or simply the \emph{age}, has been proposed as a metric for characterizing the timeliness of information updates.
-Suppose that the $i$-th update is generated at time $S_i$ and delivered at time $D_i$.
-At time $t$, the freshest update delivered to the destination was generated at time $U(t) = \max\{S_i: D_i\leq t\}$.
-The age $\age(t)$ at time $t$ is defined as \cite{Song1990,KaulYatesGruteser-Infocom2012}
+In many real-time control and cyber-physical systems (e.g., airplane/vehicular control, sensor networks, smart grid, stock trading, robotics, etc.), timely updates about the system status are critical for state estimation and decision making.
+For example, real-time knowledge about the location, orientation, speed, and acceleration of motor vehicles is imperative for autonomous driving, and fresh information about stock price, financial news, and interest-rate movements is of paramount importance for stock trading.
+In \cite{Song1990,KaulYatesGruteser-Infocom2012}, the {age of information} was introduced to measure the timeliness of status samples about a remote source.
+Suppose that the $i$-th status sample is generated at the source at time $S_i$ ($0\leq S_1 \leq S_2\leq\ldots$) and is delivered to the destination at time $D_i$.
+At time $t$, the freshest sample available at the destination was generated at time $U(t) = \max\{S_i: D_i\leq t\}$.
+The \emph{age of information}, or simply the \emph{age}, is a function of time $t$ that is defined as

-which is the {time difference} between the generation time $U(t)$ of the freshest received update and the current time $t$.
+which is the {time difference} between the generation time $U(t)$ of the freshest received sample and the current time $t$.
+Hence, a small age $\age(t)$ implies that there exists a fresh status sample at the destination.
+As plotted in Fig. \ref{fig:age1}, the age increases linearly over time and is reset to a smaller value once a new sample is received.
+Hence, the age $\age(t)$ exhibits a sawtooth pattern.
+Recently, the age of information concept has received significant attention, because of the rapid growth of real-time applications.
+A number of status update policies have been developed to keep the age $\age(t)$ small, subject to constraints on limited network resources, e.g., \cite{2012ISIT-YatesKaul,Yates2016,KaulYatesGruteser-Infocom2012,2015ISITYates,Kam-status-ISIT2013,Bacinoglu2015,SunInfocom2016,report_AgeOfInfo2016,Sun2019,Costa2016,Kam2016,Bedewy2016,Bedewy2017,Kadota2016,Bacinoglu2017}.

-The age of information, as well as the more general non-linear age penalty models in \cite{SunInfocom2016,report_AgeOfInfo2016,Bedewy2016,Bedewy2017}, are useful for measuring the timeliness of \emph{message updates}, such as news, fire alarm, email notifications, and social updates.
-However, the state of many systems is in the form of a continuous-time signal $s_t$, such as the orientation and location of a vehicle, the wind speed of a hurricane, and the price chart of a stock.
+In practice, the state of many systems is in the form of a time-varying signal $W_t$, such as the location of a vehicle, the wind speed of a hurricane, and the price chart of a stock.
 These signals may change slowly at some time and vary more dynamically later.
-Hence, the time difference between the source and destination, described by the age $\age(t)=t- U(t)$, cannot fully determine the amount of change $s_t - s_{U(t)}$ in the signal value.
-This motivated us to investigate timely updates of \emph{signal samples} and try to understand the connection between the age of information concept and online signal sampling and reconstruction.
+Hence, the time difference between the source and destination, described by the age $\age(t)=t- U(t)$, cannot fully characterize the amount of change $W_t - W_{U(t)}$ in the signal value.
+This motivated us to go beyond the age of information concept and investigate \emph{timely updates of signal samples}.